Richard Warner – President

 David Toohey has a management background, primarily financial and operational having owned and managed several businesses.
 Now he has a consultancy and an early stage social enterprise.
 He’s always valued social purpose, having been on several not-for-profit and charity boards in the past and volunteering, for example, as a surf life saver.
 He believes in collaboration and supporting others, especially in making positive social impact so when QSEC had the need to fill the Treasurer role, he felt this was a perfect opportunity to offer his skills and experience to an organisation that was all about supporting those doing good.

-Tony Sharp – Committee member
+Tony Sharp – Board member